wcysai/starter-hugo-academic/content/publication/localsample/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: to appear in t the Proceedings of the 2025 Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2025).
+publication: to appear in the Proceedings of the 2025 Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2025).

 abstract:
 # Display this page in the Featured widget?